-Prior to becoming a licensed public adjuster in Georgia, applicants must meet several requirements, including obtaining a bond, completing required coursework and paying all applicable fees.
-Specifically, adjusters must meet the following requirements before the commissioner will consider the application:
+Before becoming a licensed public adjuster in Georgia, applicants must meet several requirements, including obtaining a bond, completing required coursework and paying all applicable fees.

 Georgia public adjusters are required to take an approved 40-hour Property and Casualty course, including an adjuster supplement, and pass the Pearson VUE 12-GA-20 Public Adjuster Examination to obtain their license.
 This process is set forth by the Official Code of Georgia Annotated, Title 33, Chapter 23, and Chapter 120-2-3 of the Rules and Regulations of the Office of the Commissioner of Insurance cover the licensing of insurance agents, subagents, adjusters and counselors.
 Other license types are covered in specific code and rule sections.

 Applicants are also required to submit electronic fingerprints in order to have a criminal background check run.
 Registration to submit electronic fingerprints may be completed by visiting the Georgia Applicant Processing Service.
 By selecting “Applicant Registration” applicants will be asked to choose for which option they are submitting fingerprints.
 Public Adjusters must choose the Office of Insurance and Safety Fire Commissioner, where they may register to be fingerprinted.
 At this point, payment and personal information will be requested from the applicant.